CodepediaOrg/codepediaorg.github.io/_posts/2021/2021-08-28-rust-a-code-snippet-introduction.md

 tags: [rust]
 ---

-A basic introduction in Rust, with code snippets inspired from [The Rust Programming Language](https://doc.rust-lang.org/book/title-page.html) and [Rust by Example](https://doc.rust-lang.org/rust-by-example/) books, to show in a 40 minutes presentation.
+A basic introduction in Rust, with code snippets taken from the [The Rust Programming Language](https://doc.rust-lang.org/book/title-page.html) and [Rust by Example](https://doc.rust-lang.org/rust-by-example/) books, to present in a 40 minutes slot.

 > You can execute most of the snippets directly on [Rust Playground](https://play.rust-lang.org/)